 Federal laws mandate the OCS leasing program (i.e., the OCSLA) and the environmental review process (i.e., NEPA).
 Several Federal regulations establish specific consultation and coordination processes with Federal, State, and local agencies (e.g., Coastal Zone Management Act, Endangered Species Act, the Magnuson-Stevens Fishery Conservation and Management Act, and the Marine Mammal Protection Act).
 In addition, the OCS leasing process and all activities and operations on the OCS must comply with other applicable Federal, State, and local laws and regulations.
-The major applicable Federal laws, regulations, and Executive Orders are listed below.
+A detailed list of the major, applicable Federal laws, regulations, and Executive Orders are listed below.